MihlaliMgwebi/Flight-Tracker-App/README.md

 # Get data with baseURL
 # Data returned is undefined

+### Which font size to use for media queries with the mobile first approach if:

 ### Action and Result.
 ## Website Converter
  I researched and used a website to mock input for parameters.
+- px: good for spacing and layout.
+If a user changes the default font-size of browser the elemen't font size will stay the same.
+So.. no pixels.
+- em: font size based off PARENT element.
+Great for sidebar menu if I want submenu items to have smaller font-size gradually.
+Also chnages based on user preference, So... yes for sidebar and footers.
+- rem: font size based off ROOT element.
+Root font-size defaults to default font size of browser (usually 16px).
+So yes for everything else.
+- container query length units: some browsers don't support it.
+Use grid or flex rather.

 ##
 # Using the correct link